brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 ...
 ```

-The first thing to notice is that `out` is in the class search path (`[search path for source files: out]`).
+Notice that `out` is in the class search path: `[search path for source files: out]`.
 So the compiler will try to get `.class` files from that location before compiling from sources.
-I only load `Sauce.class`, rather than previously loading `Sauce.java`, then parsing it, then writing `Sauce.class`.
+I load `Sauce.class`, the _bytecode_, rather than loading/parsing/writing `Sauce.java`, the _source code_.

 This is a much trimmer operation and you can image the compile-time savings if a project contains hundreds or thousands of classes that do not need to compile because they have not changed.

 ## lib